 Most equipment manufacturers require an inspection of equipment by a competent person every six months.

-The IndustrySafe's inspection management software allows organizations to track fall protection inspections as well as set up scheduled reminders to inspect equipment every six months.
+The IndustrySafe inspection management software allows organizations to track fall protection inspections as well as set up scheduled reminders to inspect equipment every six months.
+It comes with pre-built checklists off of OSHA's 1926 Fall Protection Standard.

 4. Fall Prevention and Fall Protection Training Courses and Toolbox Talks

 OSHA also requires employees to be trained on the appropriate use of fall protection and fall prevention.
 Common fall protection topics for front line construction workers include:

 - Fall Protection in Construction Environments